WillJHaggard/gulpflow/README.md

-# Workflow with Git, Gulp, and Broweserify
+# Workflow with Git, Gulp, and Browserify